nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/_index.md

 {{% /alert %}}

-Update the PR description to state whether you used AI to help you crate this PR; if so, list the AI tools you have used.
+Update the PR description to state whether you used AI to help you create this PR; if so, list the AI tools you have used.

 For example: